illialaz/algorithms/data structures/README.md

 ## binHeap.cpp

-n - num of elems
+n - num of elems\
-find height of each tree in binomial heap
+find height of each tree in binomial heap\

+# sumArray.cpp

+arr - array
+You can add number to arr[i] and count sum of array from i to j position with the help of tree\
+It is very fast, it's complexity is around O(1)